ckeditor/ckeditor4-docs/docs/guide/dev/a11y/README.md

 #### Reaching the Editor on the Page

 CKEditor takes part in the <kbd>Tab</kbd> order of a web page that it is embedded in.
 It can be reached and exited by using the <kbd>Tab</kbd> and <kbd>Shift+Tab</kbd> keyboard shortcuts that are commonly used for navigating between page elements.
-Read more {@link guide/dev/features/tabindex/README here} and see the [working demo](https://sdk.ckeditor.com/samples/tabindex.html) here.
+Read more {@link guide/dev/features/tabindex/README here} and see the {@linksdk tabindex working demo} here.

 #### Keyboard Navigation